romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are the main security features available with GitHub Advanced Security?
+Q: What are the main security features available with GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **Dependabot**